-Joseph Robertson is Citizens’ Climate International Director.
+Joseph Robertson is Citizens’ Climate International (CCI) Executive Director.
 He represents CCI and its sister Citizens’ Climate organizations in the Carbon Pricing Leadership Coalition, the UNFCCC negotiations and other UN processes, and is the lead strategist supporting the Acceleration Dialogues and the Resilience Intel climate-smart finance initiative.

 He is senior advisor to EAT for sustainable finance, and helps to coordinate the Good Food Finance Initiative.
 From April through November 2020, Joseph served as Interim Director for the Food System Economics Commission—an independent, interdisciplinary academic commission working to deliver a state-of-the-art scientific assessment on the economics of the transition to healthy, inclusive and sustainable food systems.

 Joseph is the author of the 2010 report Building a Green Economy: On the Economics of Carbon Pricing & the Transition to Clean, Renewable Fuels, and for 8 years translated the online Plan B Reports and Eco-Economy Updates from Lester Brown’s Earth Policy Institute into Spanish.